seannyD/ImputeEACulturalDifferences/README.md

 `processing/getCompleteImputedDataframes.R`: Take the output of `mice` from above, and create full dataframes.
 Saved to `data/EA_imputed/completeDataframes/*.csv`.

-`processing/getDistanceMatrix.R`:  Create distance matrices from the imputed datasets for FAIR languages.
+`processing/getDistanceMatrix.R`:  Create (cultural) distance matrices from the imputed datasets for FAIR languages.
 Also produces distances for sub-sets of the variables and creates some graphs (hierarchical clustering, not as good as the splitstrees below).
 Stored in `results/EA_distances/*.csv`

+By this point, all the cultural distances are calculated.

+`processing/alignment_merged_to_meanCSVs.R`: Take the main semantic alignment data file and make individual files for the rest of the analyses.

 `processing/combineCultAndLingDistances.R`: Combine the data from the cultural and linguistic data from different domains into a single long-form csv.
 Outputs to `results/EA_distances/All_Domains.csv`.

+Scripts for creating data for visualisation:

 `processing/makeSplitstreeNexusFile.R`:  This creates a nexus file format for the distance matrix which can be read by splitstree.
 Outputs to `results/splitstree/CulturalDistances_Kinship_AllSocieties.nex`.

 `processing/getIndoEuropeanFAIRTree.R`:  Extract tree distances for indo european.

+## Analysis

+`analysis/compreDomains.R`: Run the 3 tests for comparisons between the domains.

+`analysis/MainAnalysis_analyseCorrelation_wikipedia.Rmd`: Main R markdown file for comparing semantic and cultural distance.

 ## Results